Lisa Eldridge

-Lisa Eldridge (born 26 October 1974 in Auckland, New Zealand) is an English-New Zealand make-up artist, businesswoman, author, and YouTuber.
-She was raised in New Zealand and then moved to Liverpool, where she settled with her family.
+Lisa Eldridge, MBE (born 26 October 1971) is a New Zealand-born England-based make-up artist, entrepreneur, author, and YouTuber.
 Her professional career began when she was booked by Elle magazine to work with model Cindy Crawford.
-From 2003 to 2013, Eldridge was the Creative Director for Boots No7, where she was responsible for developing, re-designing, and re-launching the brand.
-Eldridge is currently the global creative director of Lancôme, working across product development, advertising campaigns, and digital strategy.
-In October 2015, she published her first book Face Paint: The Story of Makeup.
+From 2003 to 2013, Eldridge was the creative director for Boots No7, where she was responsible for developing, re-designing, and re-launching the brand.
+Eldridge is the global creative director of Lancôme.
+In 2024, it was announced Eldridge would be awarded an MBE for her service to the cosmetic and fashion industries.
+The Prince of Wales bestowed the award formally during an investiture ceremony held on 21 March 2025.

 Early life

-Born in New Zealand, Eldridge later moved to the UK and settled with her family in Liverpool.
-She gained interest in cosmetics at age six, when she discovered a box of her mother's vintage Mary Quant and Coty make up from the 1960s at her grandmother's house.
-Her interest deepened when she was given a book on theatrical stage make up as a teenager, and it was then that she decided to pursue a career in make up artistry.
+Born on 26 October 1971 in New Zealand, Eldridge later moved to the UK and settled with her family in Liverpool.
+She gained interest in cosmetics at age six, when she discovered a box of her mother's vintage Mary Quant and Coty make-up from the 1960s at her grandmother's house.
+Her interest deepened when she was given a book on theatrical stage make-up as a teenager, and it was then that she decided to pursue a career in make-up artistry.